Skip to main content Skip to search Skip to main navigation

 • Sail design (shape, entry point, radial vs. cross-cut, etc.)

-Experience with spars also plays a significant role in decision-making!
+Experience with different spars also plays a significant role in the decision-making process!

 Personally, my experience aligns more with the first theory.
 Take a look at the attached picture.
 Roman, a roughly 45 kg sailor, used a medium-stiff spar.
 During a strong wind training session, the excessive bending of the spar was noticeable, and I thought Roman was losing too much energy—i.e., speed and precision.
 In my opinion, he couldn’t fully leverage his physical strength advantage in strong winds.

-It took nearly two months to "convince" his parents to change the spar.
+It took nearly two months to convince his parents to change the spar.
 Naturally, they received more information supporting the second theory, which further complicated the decision.
 Finally, we fitted Roman with a stiffer spar (Optimast Black)... and lo and behold!
 He still handles strong winds well, although he has to work harder, but his speed has increased.
-(The change was challenging because it happened mid-season… not in autumn-spring.)
+(The change was challenging because it happened mid-season and not during the autumn-spring period.)

-The new boom and gaff are visibly stronger (bend less) compared to the previous ones, while the mast is slightly stiffer yet retains its dynamism.
+The new boom and spritpole are visibly stronger (they bend less) compared to the previous ones, while the mast is slightly stiffer yet retains its dynamism.

 The picture shows his old spar.

-Of course, this is just one example.
-Opposite scenarios can surely be found.
+Of course, this is just one example and hte opposite scenarios can also occur.
 Even within my team, I’ve had younger sailors who switched from inherited stiff spars to softer ones, or we replaced just a boom or gaff.

 As I mentioned earlier, multiple factors should be considered when choosing a spar.
 For example, we wouldn’t have changed Roman’s spar if his physical fitness and boat-handling skills weren’t up to par.